This post contains affiliate links.

 Seriously I can’t think of anything else.
 I have been on the road for 5 months, unpacking and repacking constantly, and the Farpoint is the best pack I’ve ever experienced for this type of travel.

-The Kyte and other top/bottom loading packs might be ideal for backcountry backpacking trips with camping gear, etc., however, when it comes to traveling the world, the Farpoint is the clear winner in my opinion.
+The Kyte and other top/bottom loading packs might be ideal for backcountry backpacking trips with camping gear, etc. However, in my opinion, the Farpoint backpack is the clear winner when traveling the world.

 Thanks to Osprey Packs for providing these packs to me.
 All opinions are my own.